-The Advanced Math Certificate is intended for students wishing to review or acquire college algebra, trigonometry, and basic calculus skills.
+The Math-Advanced Certificate is intended for students wishing to review or acquire college algebra, trigonometry, and basic calculus skills.
 Some credits may also transfer to other technical colleges, the University of Wisconsin system, or private four-year colleges.
-Check with the college you are interested in transferring to for more information.
+Check with the college to which you are interested in transferring for more information.

-- Solve and graph linear equations, linear inequalities, systems of linear equations (matrices), systems of linear inequalities, and quadratic equations - Graph and apply properties of relations and functions including linear, quadratic, polynomial, rational, exponential, and logarithmic functions - Solve problems involving sequences, induction, and probability - Evaluate and graph trigonometric functions, inverse trigonometric functions, and conic sections - Solve trigonometric equations, apply trig identities, and perform operations with parametric equations - Use trigonometry to solve right triangles, oblique triangles, and vector applications - Perform operations with complex numbers in rectangular and polar form - Evaluate limits and determine continuity of functions - Develop techniques of differentiation and apply methods to solve problems - Evaluate and analyze the exponential, logarithmic and indeterminate forms of functions - Develop understanding of Infinite Series including Maclaurin, Taylor and Fourier series
+- Solve and graph linear equations, linear inequalities, systems of linear equations (matrices), systems of linear inequalities, and quadratic equations. - Graph and apply properties of relations and functions including linear, quadratic, polynomial, rational, exponential, and logarithmic functions. - Solve problems involving sequences, induction, and probability. - Evaluate and graph trigonometric functions, inverse trigonometric functions, and conic sections. - Solve trigonometric equations, apply trig identities, and perform operations with parametric equations. - Use trigonometry to solve right triangles, oblique triangles, and vector applications. - Perform operations with complex numbers in rectangular and polar form. - Evaluate limits and determine continuity of functions. - Develop techniques of differentiation and apply methods to solve problems. - Evaluate and analyze the exponential, logarithmic and indeterminate forms of functions. - Develop understanding of Infinite Series including Maclaurin, Taylor and Fourier series.

+Curriculum

-Catalog No. Description Credits
+Catalog No Description Credits

-10-804-198 Calculus I 4
+10-804-198 Calculus 1 4

 10-804-181 Calculus II 4

-10-804-195 College Algebra with Applications 3
+10-804-195 College Algebra with Applicati 3

+10-804-189 Introductory Statistics 3

 10-804-196 Trigonometry with Applications 3

-Certificate Total 14
+CERTIFICATE TOTAL 17

-10-804-198 Calculus 1...Analyze and graph algebraic expressions, especially conic sections.
+10-804-198 Calculus 1... analyze and graph algebraic expressions, especially conic sections.
 Develop an intuitive understanding of limits, derivatives and integrals.
 Apply the derivative and the integral to certain physical problems.
 (Prerequisites: Recommendation: Accuplacer (College Level Math) = 103 OR Completion of 10-804-195, College Algebra with Apps AND 10-804-196, Trigonometry with Apps, 10-804-197, College Algebra and Trigonometry with Apps or 10-804-132, Math-Geometry/ Analytic with grade "C" or better)

-10-804-181 Calculus 2...Continuation Calculus I. Topics: integration techniques, indeterminate forms, improper integrals, techniques of integration, applications to the physical sciences, first order linear differential equations, Infinite series including Maclaurin, Taylor, and Fourier.
+10-804-181 Calculus 2... continuation Calculus I. Topics: integration techniques, indeterminate forms, improper integrals, techniques of integration, applications to the physical sciences, first order linear differential equations, Infinite series including Maclaurin, Taylor, and Fourier.
 (Prerequisites: Recommendation: Completion of 10-804-198, Calculus I with a "C" or better.)
-Offered in: Summer 2009, Fall 2009, Spring 2010
+Offered in: Fall 2010, Spring 2011

-10-804-195 College Algebra w Apps...Skills needed for success in Calculus and many application areas on a baccalaureate level.
+10-804-195 College Algebra w Apps... skills needed for success in Calculus and many application areas on a baccalaureate level.
 Topics include the real and complex number systems, polynomials, exponents, radicals, solving equations and inequalities (linear and nonlinear), relations and functions, systems of equations and inequalities (linear and nonlinear), matrices, graphing, conic sections, sequences and series, combinatories, and the binomial theorem.
 (Prerequisites: Recommendation: Accuplacer (College Level Math) = 63 OR Completion of 10-804-118, Intermediate Algebra w Apps or 10-804-131, Math-Algebra/Inter with grade "C" or better)